ManuScriptHub/MCP-Newsletter/README.md

 ### 1. Command-Line Client

-Run the CLI client to interactively specify sources and recipient:
+Run the CLI client to specify topics and recipients:

 ```bash
 python mcp_client.py
 ```

-- Enter a prompt like: `Send me top TechCrunch and Mashable stories to alice@example.com`.
+- Enter a prompt like: `Send a newsletter about AI advancements to user@example.com with 6 results`.
-- The client uses LLM (GROQ API) to extract the recipient and sources, discovers RSS feeds, and calls the server API.
+- The client extracts the topic, recipient email, and number of results, then calls the server API.

 ### 2. FastAPI Server